adalundhe/dcrx-api/README.md

 # Setup and Installation

-DCRX is available both as a Docker image and as a PyPi package.
+Dcrx-api is available both as a Docker image and as a PyPi package.
 For local use, we recommend using PyPi, Python 3.10+, and a virtual environment.
 To install, run:

 ```bash
 python -m venv ~/.dcrx && \